iHomeschool Network

 – Jennifer, Jennifer A. Janes

-3. Perfection is Overrated
+3. Remember that Perfection Is Overrated

 No child will be perfect in everything.
 Encourage their strengths and shore up their weaknesses.